SPbAU-ProgrammingParadigms/fix-typos/README.md

 Aparently, some one cant type.

-Pleez fix all the typos.
+Please fix all the typos.